 Image by RENAULT Philippe / hemis.fr Getty Images

-Home to Québec's Provincial Legislature, the Parliament building is a Second Empire structure completed in 1886.
-Free 30-minute tours, offered in English and French year-round, get you into the National Assembly Chamber, the Legislative Council Chamber and the Speakers’ Gallery.
-The facade is decorated with 23 bronze statues of significant provincial historical figures, including explorer Samuel de Champlain (1570–1635), early New France governor Louis de Buade Frontenac (1622–98) and the legendary generals James Wolfe (1727–59) and Louis-Joseph Montcalm (1712–59).
+Home to Québec's Provincial Legislature, the gargantuan Parliament building is a Second Empire structure completed in 1886.
+Free 30-minute tours, offered in English and French, get you into the National Assembly Chamber, Legislative Council Chamber and President's Gallery.
+The facade is decorated with 26 statues, mostly of significant provincial historical figures, including explorer Samuel de Champlain (1570–1635), New France governor Louis de Buade Frontenac (1622–98) and English and French generals James Wolfe (1727–59) and Louis-Joseph Montcalm (1712–59).